ng-conf/submissions-2015/README.md

 We do not tolerate any form of harassment.
 See our code of conduct document [here](http://www.ng-conf.org/2014/public/downloads/anti-harassment.pdf).

+We couldn't possibly answer all of your questions with this simple README.md, so please feel free to reach out to us with questions: info@ng-conf.org

 ## Deadline

 The deadline for submissions is November 1st, 2014.